Trevor Sinclair (radio presenter): 21st century

 Following a take-over and sale of ARN to Australian Provincial Newspapers and America's Clear Channel Communications, Sinclair found himself back in the regional radio market working for DMG Radio Australia.
 He presented on DMG's River 94.9 in the summer of 2002.
-DMG also had recently launched its Nova network across the country.
+DMG also had recently launched Nova across the country.
 Nova sold off its regional assets to enable it to buy two new radio licences in Sydney and Melbourne, Sinclair was again back in Sydney at the newly launched Vega 95.3.
 He hosted the network's night show during 2007 on Sydney's Vega 95.3 and Melbourne's Vega 91.5, followed by autonomous shows in both Sydney and Melbourne from time to time from 2005 until 2009.

 Until April 2012, he was hosting the drive show on 2CH in Sydney before moving into a breakfast show support role.

 In 2013, Sinclair was appointed Executive Producer/Anchor of the Better Homes & Gardens Radio Show, heard on 70 stations across Australia.

 For 12 years, Sinclair was also the host of "FMQ - on Radio Q" on Qantas.

-In March 2017, following the sale of 2CH by Macquarie Radio Network to a consortium of Oceania Capital Partners, Glenn Wheatley and John Williams, and the launch of its Easy Classics format, Trevor once again found himself at 2CH where he hosted the Breakfast Show with Indira Naidoo from April 2018 until December 2019.
+In March 2017, following the sale of 2CH by Macquarie Radio Network to a consortium of Oceania Capital Partners, Glenn Wheatley and John Williams, and the launch of its Easy Classics format, Sinclair once again found himself at 2CH where he hosted the Breakfast Show with Indira Naidoo from April 2018 until December 2019.
 In January 2020 he moved to host the Afternoon-Drive Show.

-He left 2CH in July 2021 and joined 3MP in Melbourne (owned by the ACE Radio network) as their evening presenter.
-In January 2022, ACE took over operation of metropolitan radio stations in Sydney, Brisbane and Melbourne.
-Sinclair was appointed breakfast show host of two of ACE's music stations: 2UE in Sydney and 4BH in Brisbane.
-On 11 July 2022, he was replaced on 4BH by Brisbane radio legend "BBQ Bob" Gallagher so he is focused on his Easy Breakfast Show in Sydney where he remains today as one of Sydney's most enduring radio performers.
+Sinclair left 2CH in July 2021 and joined 3MP in Melbourne, owned by Ace Radio, as its evening presenter.
+In January 2022, Ace took over operation of metropolitan radio stations in Sydney, Brisbane and Melbourne.
+Sinclair was appointed breakfast show host of two of Ace's music stations: 2UE in Sydney and 4BH in Brisbane.
+On 11 July 2022, he was replaced on 4BH by Bob Gallagher.
+As at February 2026, he was hosting weekends on 2UE.